Feel free to contact committee members Dan Pearl, Sue Rosen, Dereck Kalish and/or Lisa Greenleaf if you have questions

 The Thursday dance features great music and friendly, skillful calling.
 We strive for an evening that is enjoyable to all, with occasional challenges that are appropriate to the level of the crowd.
 We encourage callers to provide safety and style guidance while maintaining an upbeat and positive attitude.

 While there is a lot of new choreography available to callers, we prefer dances with good flow that aren’t so complicated or unusual that they lead to dancer frustration.
-Although many of our dancers are used to just one walk-through for most dances, they will appreciate your extra attention if there are a lot of beginners, so by all means, do a second walk-through if necessary.
+Our dancers are used to just one walk-through for most dances, but they will appreciate your extra attention if there are a lot of beginners, so by all means, do a second walk-through if necessary.

-If you are a new caller to our series, or haven’t called a full evening for us, you might be interested in how you were received by the crowd; please contact Lisa Greenleaf by email.
+If you are a new caller to our series, or haven’t called a full evening for us, you might be interested in how you were received by the crowd; please contact Lisa Greenleaf (email@example.com ).

-There are a few new people each week (more in the summer), but most of the dancers have had some experience.
+There are a few new people each week, but most of the dancers have had some experience.
 Our expectation is that the caller will be aware of the new people and call appropriate dances for all to enjoy.
 If you have any questions about the capabilities of the crowd at hand, consult with committee members at the dance that night (and note that beginners often arrive after the introductory lesson).

 Please remind everyone to welcome the new dancers and to ask folks who are sitting out to dance.
 It’s always good to reassure new dancers that we are glad they are there!
 NB: The Scout House has a ‘no-aerials’ policy (dancers should not be lifted off the ground by other dancers).
 We like to say, “Keep one foot on the floor.”
 Seek out committee members to address any situations you feel uncomfortable addressing.